Medical Records Requirements

 If you receive a request from a member to transfer their medical records, do so within seven days to help ensure continuity of care.
-To safeguard the privacy of the member’s records, mark them as “Confidential” and be sure no part of the record is visible during the transmission.
+To safeguard the privacy of the member’s records, mark them as “Confidential.”
+Be sure no part of the record is visible during transmission.

-EMR is any type of electronic concurrent medical information management system.
+An electronic medical record (EMR) is any type of electronic concurrent medical information management system.
 This process improves efficiency and quality inpatient care through integrated decision support which provides better information storage, retrieval and data sharing capabilities.
-EMR systems allow care providers, nurses and other health care staff to be able to access and share information smoothly and quickly, to enable them to work more efficiently and make better quality decisions.
+EMR systems allow care providers, nurses and other health care staff to access and share information smoothly and quickly, enable them to work more efficiently, and make better-quality decisions.